RobTillaart/MCP9808_RT/README.md

 | 3      | 0.0625°C   | 250            | 4         | default |

+Note: for the same resolution it is about 3x faster than a DS18B20.

 ### Configuration

 - **void setConfigRegister(uint16_t configuration)** see table below + read datasheet.